zlil/musico-player/README.md

 ## Explanation

 *	Support play/pause
-*	Support play all / Stop all
+*	Support Play all / Stop all
 *	Support remove a single track from the looper
 *	Support add track from list (dropdown list)
 *	If play all is selected, tracks must loop.
 Otherwise it should run only once